JustAMurph/docs-1/eloquent-collections.md

 #### `load($relations)`

-The `load` method attempts to eager load a set of relationships onto the existing collection.
+The `load` method attempts to eager load a set of relationships onto each model in the collection.

     $collection->load('users.comments');
     $collection->load('users', 'admins');

 #### `loadMissing($relations)`

-The `loadMissing` method attempts to load the missing relationships onto the collection.
+The `loadMissing` method attempts to load the missing relationships onto each model in the collection.

     $collection->loadMissing('users.comments');